 Former Congressman Steve Israel left Capitol Hill – unindicted and undefeated – to pursue a career as a writer.
 In addition to writing two critically acclaimed satires of Washington, he heads the non-partisan Cornell University Institute of Politics and Global Affairs in New York City.

-Israel was a Member of Congress for sixteen years and served as House Democrats chief political strategist for four.
-President Bill Clinton called him “one of the most thoughtful Members of Congress."
-Which, Israel states, isn't really saying much at all.
+Israel was a Member of Congress for sixteen years.
+He left in 2017, having served as House Democrats chief political strategist between 2011-2015 as Chairman of the Democratic Congressional Campaign Committee.
+President Bill Clinton called him “one of the most thoughtful Members of Congress.”

-He lives in Oyster Bay, not far from the home of Theodore Roosevelt, who also wrote a few decent books.
+Israel and his wife live in Oyster Bay Cove, Long Island, not far from the home of Theodore Roosevelt, who also wrote a few decent books.